-By contrast, when the risks and rewards of ownership remain with the Group, the transaction is characterised as an operating lease.
+By contrast, when substantially all the risks and rewards of ownership remain with the Group, the transaction is characterised as an operating lease.
 The Group's general policy is to avoid, whenever possible, operating leases for new aircraft to be delivered to customers.
 Rather than recording 100% of the revenues from the "sale" of the aircraft at the time of delivery, rental income from such operating leases is recorded in revenues over the term of the respective leases.
 The leased aircraft are recorded at production cost on the statement of financial position (on balance sheet) as property, plant and equipment, and the corresponding depreciation and potential impairment charges are recorded in cost of sales.
-See "- Notes to the Consolidated Financial Statements (IFRS) - Note 15: Property, plant and equipment".
+See "- Notes to the Consolidated Financial Statements (IFRS) - Note 14: Property, plant and equipment".

 If the present value of an asset value guarantee exceeds 10% of the sales price of the aircraft, the sale of the underlying aircraft is accounted for as an operating lease in the Consolidated Financial Statements.
 In this case, upon aircraft delivery, the cash payment received from the customer is recognised on the consolidated statement of financial position as deferred income and amortised straight-line up to the amount, and up to the last exercise date, of the asset value guarantee.
 The production cost of the aircraft is recorded on the statement of financial position as property, plant and equipment.
 Depreciation expenses are recorded in cost of sales in the consolidated income statement.
-See "- Notes to the
+As of December 2014 and 2013 respectively no such transaction has been recorded on the balance sheet.